-Existing hedgerows and trees should be retained for visual and ecological importance such as biodiversity gain, landscape character and to secure networks of green infrastructure If the removal of a hedgerow or tree is proposed, adequate justification must be provided and where appropriate, compensatory planting provided in the near vicinity.
+Existing hedgerows and trees should be retained for visual and ecological importance including biodiversity gain, maintaining landscape character and to secure networks of green infrastructure whenever possible.

+If the removal of a hedgerow or tree is proposed, adequate justification must be provided and where appropriate, compensatory planting provided in the near vicinity.

 Replacement planting should be of sufficient value to compensate for the loss of amenity of mature trees hedgerows and the biodiversity they support.